man and woman doing business accounting

 Why a financial accounting report is necessary for your business

-More importantly, even small businesses don’t get a pass for failing to file necessary financial reports and tax returns with local, state and federal agencies.
+More importantly, even small businesses are not excused for failing to file necessary financial reports and tax returns with local, state, and federal agencies.

 “The penalties can be steep, and there are typically no waivers,” Duron said.
 Also, “sloppy or no financial records is a recipe for inviting theft or fraud from employees, customers, or vendors, as errors and irregularities are much more likely to go unnoticed until it’s too late.”